-- Industry demand for automotive technicians continues to outpace the available pool of auto techs, continuing a trend since 2009.
+- Industry demand for automotive technicians continues to outpace the available pool of auto techs, continuing a pattern since 2009.

-Learn the latest automotive aftermarket trends for 2020, with our interpretation and analysis.
+Learn the latest automotive aftermarket outlook for 2021, with our interpretation and analysis.
 We cover news and statistics from SEMA, AASA, CAN and the AutoCare Association, as well as other news on the automotive aftermarket industry.
 We also look at the impact of coronavirus and COVID-19 on the aftermarket industry.

 Personal consumption of auto parts hit an all-time record in June 2020, reaching an adjusted $50.509 billion.
 July (revised) was $49.884 billion and August improved to $50.303 billion.
 Personal consumption of aftermarket tires also hit a record in June, at $35.504 billion.
 July was very close at $35.462 billion.
 Both metrics were down in April to 2012 levels.

-The North American online automotive eCommerce market size is now nearly US$20 billion.
-It will be up 30% or more from 2019.
+The North American online auto parts industry market size will be about US$26 billion in 2021.
+It will be up 30% or more from 2020.

-The light duty automotive aftermarket industry size is $282 billion in 2020.
-The entire automotive aftermarket/auto care industry including medium and heavy-duty is about $381 billion in 2020.
-The industry will shrink slightly from 2019 due to the coronavirus pandemic and COVID-19.
+The light duty automotive aftermarket industry size is $290 billion in 2021.
+The entire automotive aftermarket/auto care industry including medium and heavy-duty will be about $388 billion in 2021.

-Historically the aftermarket has grown about 3.5% to 3.9% per year.
+Historically the auto parts industry has grown about 3.5% to 3.9% per year.
 We project eCommerce to grow at a higher than forecasted rate due to the coronavirus shutdown.

 The power of digital influence on the automotive aftermarket industry is a major trend to watch.
 About $140 billion in automotive through all sales channels, including online and brick and mortar, are influenced by digital.
 Digital influence on auto parts retail will grow to over $168 billion by 2023.

-Learn about the latest trends in automotive accessories sales statistics, including performance parts and accessories sales forecasts and projections.
-In these articles we refer to our own market research, SEMA market research, AASA research and AutoCare Association research reports.
+Learn about the latest developments in automotive accessories sales statistics, including performance parts and accessories sales forecasts and projections.
+In these articles we refer to our own market research, SEMA market research, AASA research and reports from the AutoCare Association.
 We also have the most recent projections on eCommerce for the aftermarket industry.

 Performance accessories trends